laserpants/trombone/README.md

 ##### Placeholders

 Trombone templates acknowledge three types of placeholder variables.
-These are all characterized by a double pair of surrounding  curly-braces (mimicking Handlebars.js).
+They are distinguished by a double pair of surrounding  curly-braces (mimicking Handlebars.js).

 * Uri segment `{{:variables}}`;
 * JSON value `{{placeholders}}`; and